cyrillcastro/bioe231-theclique/README.md

 3) Building the phylogenetic tree

-To build a phylogenetic tree with an interactive surface, we'll use <a href="https://mafft.cbrc.jp/alignment/server/">this website</a>.
-This website also performs multiple sequence alignment but unlike what we did above, this website does not offer a nice visualization that allow user to analyze the alignment as well.
+To build a phylogenetic tree with an interactive surface, we'll use <a href="https://mafft.cbrc.jp/alignment/server/">this MAFFT website</a>.
+This website also performs multiple sequence alignment but unlike what we did above, it does not offer a nice visualization that allow user to analyze the alignment as well.

 Click on the link above and upload the "ordered_HA_protein_sequences.fa" file to where it says "Input: Paste protein or DNA sequences in fasta format or upload a plain text file:".
 Without changing anything else, click "Submit".